saimachi/MCW-Migrating-SQL-databases-to-Azure/Hands-on lab/Manual-resource-setup.md

 9. On the **Review + create** tab, ensure the **Validation passed** message is displayed and select **Create**.
 It will take a few seconds for the virtual network to provision.

-10. When it completes, you will get a notification in the Azure portal that the deployment succeeded.
+10. When it completes, you will get a notification in the Azure portal the deployment succeeded.
 Select **Go to resource** within the notification.

    ![The Go to resource button is highlighted in the deployment succeeded notification in the Azure portal.](media/vnet-go-to-resource.png "Deployment succeeded notification")